segejung/Web-Data-Scraper/GroupProject/Design-Team/design-discussion.md

 Well structured, listed both UI and the classes

 Most detailed and did a good job of meeting the requirements.
-Compared to RK's design, SJ's design has a better overall structure.
+Compared to design 1, this design has a better overall structure.
 More classes were considered to show the relationship and interacction.

 ### Cons
 UI could be consolidated into one Main UI.